 - Are all delivery points known and loaded with correct address information?

-- Do I have adequate processes in place to meet expected, and last minute, demand?
+- Do they have adequate processes in place to meet expected, and last minute, demand?

-- Have I right-sized my fleet (okay, that one’s kind of a given)?
+- Have they right-sized their fleet (okay, that one’s kind of a given)?

-- Do I have visibility of these precious packages from departure to final delivery?
+- Do they have visibility of these precious packages from departure to final delivery?

 - What is the returns policy?